 The GitHub Issues integration allows an issue to be created in GitHub for errors that are reported to Bugsnag.

-or manually by clicking on the ! icon on the Bugsnag dashboard.
+Create an issue manually by clicking on the ! icon on the Bugsnag dashboard.

 To link an error to an existing issue, select Link to an existing GitHub issue and enter the issue’s URL.